List of She-Ra: Princess of Power and She-Ra and the Princesses of Power characters: Admiral Scurvy

 Admiral Scurvy is a member of the Horde who oversees their naval operations on the Horde Dreadnought.
 He is also a rival of Sea Hawk.

 Admiral Scurvy appears in the fourth season of She-Ra and the Princesses of Power as a free agent and a former friend of Sea Hawk's, before Sea Hawk burned his ships.
 He later captures Sea Hawk, Bow, and Swift Wind to receive the bounty on them from Octavia.

 Admiral Scurvy is voiced by George DiCenzo in the 1980s series and by Keston John in the 2018 series.

 Squall

 Squall is Admiral Scurvy's pet cat who is overweight and wears an eyepatch.

 Callix

-Callix (voiced by Scott McNeil in the 2002 series) is a Vebex Rock Man and one of Hordak's generals who can crumble him into pebbles and reassemble himself.
+Callix (voiced by Scott McNeil in the 2002 series) is a Vebex Rock Man from the Tri Solar System and one of Hordak's generals who can crumble him into pebbles and reassemble himself.
 His name is also spelled Calyx.

-He first appeared briefly in the 2002 He-Man cartoon series.
+He first appeared briefly in the 2002 He-Man animated series.
 He was present with Hordak outside Castle Grayskull.
 When Callix gave Hordak the bad news about the Snake Men's defeat and how it will be difficult to attack Castle Grayskull, Hordak crumbled him to dust.

 Callix received a toy in the Masters of the Universe Classics toyline in 2015.
 He was recruited into the Horde during his youth and rose to the ranks due to his insight and perspective of the Horde's enemies.